vinnsi-12/NFC-Card/README.md

 This is my very first project ever.
 I am very new to this stuff and started jus a few days ago.

-What I made is a NFC card specifically designed for me but in order to be used by you all , you'll need to make some changes in the sikscreen
+What I made is a NFC card specifically designed for me but in order to be used by you all , you'll need to make some changes in the sikscreen.

+## USES
+I'll use this to get my details like gmails or passwords, usernames for various platforms like instagram or phone number, all just in my pocket.
+What a great thing to have.
+Will surely enjoy it

 ## Features